noxonsu/DAOwidget/README.md

+- Project name: DAO_Widget
+- Submission link: (this)

+    - Pain: snapshot.org requires ens domain (200$ gas🥶)
+    - Target audience: newbies who just issued the erc20 token
+    - Solution: use shared ens space on snapshot.org, create usefull HTML widget

+- Recorded video demo of the project and small pitch (max 5 mins):
+- Date when team began working on the project (for fair assessment of projects): November 2021
+- Wallet(s) to send payment if the project wins: 0x873351e707257C28eC6fAB1ADbc850480f6e0633
+- Person of contact for the judges in case there are any questions
+    - Full Name: Aleksandr Ruin
+    - Email: i448539@gmail.com

-## Enable trended feature for your ERC20 token - Governance and proposals
+## Add this HTML widget to your site to enable trended feature for your ERC20 token - Governance and proposals
 With a given value of tokens, anyone can create proposals.
 Another stakeholders can vote for proposals without spend money on gas.
-You don't need ens domain registered, this is totally free and ready-to-go widget.

-# Installation

 Put the HTML code on your website
 ```
 <div
       id="daofactory_app"